virmitio/python_text_adventure/python_adventure.md

 #### Room 2:
-You are in what appears to have been a small herb garden.
-Few plants are still growing, and much of the area has been overgrown with weeds.
+You are in what appears to have been a small herb garden in front of a crumbling structure.
+A few plants are still growing, but much of the area has been overgrown with weeds.
+`<Garden object lives here.>`
 `<Onion object lives here.>`